-These policies are also designed to protect personal data and can be found on intranet.
+These policies are designed to protect personal data and can be found in the Teams Policy folder and on the ARA website.

 Monitoring

 We will monitor the effectiveness of this and all of our policies and procedures and conduct a full review and update as appropriate.